Elektros, Inc.: The Blessing of Good Fortune Is Here: Own Equity in a Lithium Mining Company - Elektros Inc. - at a Bottom-Basement Discount, Right Here, Right Now

 Company Retains Ludlow Consulting to Elevate Institutional-Grade Messaging, Media Relations and AI-Enabled Investor Engagement

-SUNNY ISLES BEACH, FL / ACCESS Newswire / February 1, 2026 / Elektros Inc. (OTC PINK:ELEK), a hard-rock lithium mining developer with operations in Sierra Leone, today announced it has retained Ludlow Consulting as its strategic communications advisor to enhance corporate messaging, media visibility, and shareholder engagement.
+SUNNY ISLES BEACH, FLORIDA / ACCESS Newswire / February 2, 2026 / Elektros Inc. (OTC PINK:ELEK), a hard-rock lithium mining developer with operations in Sierra Leone, today announced it has retained Ludlow Consulting as its strategic communications advisor to enhance corporate messaging, media visibility, and shareholder engagement.

 Elektros believes this is where opportunity meets good luck and good fortune - a rare bottom-basement discount level to own equity in Elektros Inc., a lithium mining company, at an entry point that may only come once in a lifetime.
 This opportunity is positioned for millionaires, billionaires, and every investor in between.
 The time is now - right here, right now.